nbrdsong/LLMTextExtract/README.md

 4) Open Terminal (you only need to do this once)
    - Finder → Applications → Utilities → **Terminal**

-5) In Terminal: “go into” the pdfscan folder
+5) In Terminal: “go into” the textextract folder
    - Type: `cd ` (that’s `cd` plus a space)
-   - Drag the **pdfscan** folder from Finder into the Terminal window
+   - Drag the **textextract** folder from Finder into the Terminal window
    - Press **Return**

 6) In Terminal: copy/paste this whole block, then press Return